top of page

 The Science of Compost

 We’ve all heard about the benefits of compost, but what is compost and how is it formed?
 How does it compare to soil?
 What are the benefits of each?
-In this program, students will get their hands dirty searching for decomposers and learn how both soil and compost are formed by creating their own examples of each1
+In this program, students will get their hands dirty searching for decomposers and learn how both soil and compost are formed by creating their own examples of each!

-6th grade
+6th Grade:

 Soil Science

 This program can include 1-3 visits per classroom.
 During the first visit, our educators will explain the four basic components of soil and their relative proportions.
 Then students will become “forces of nature” and will actively weather available rocks and decompose organic material in order to make their own soil.
 A second visit will focus on erosion or weathering.
-Students will explore their schoolyard looking for examples of weathering and erosion and discuss how both an be accelerated or curbed by human intervention.
+Students will explore their schoolyard looking for examples of weathering and erosion and discuss how both can be accelerated or curbed by human intervention.
 Students will also dig a soil pit to observe soil layering and perform percolation tests on soil samples.
 The third lesson focuses on how organic matter is recycled and added to soil through the process of composting.
 These lessons can stand alone or be combined in any way that best fits a school’s needs.